alen-hh/icon-recommender/README.md

 - **🎨 Modern UI**: Built with shadcn/ui components and Tailwind CSS 4
 - **⚡ Fast Performance**: Next.js 15 with App Router and Turbopack for lightning-fast development
 - **🔧 Extensible**: Easy to add new icon libraries and customize recommendations
+- **🏷️ Tech Stack Display**: Header showcasing the project's technology stack with direct links to documentation

 ## 🚀 Demo